HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.RestService/readme.md

     "Grundkenntnisse" : [ "Tabellenkalkulation Excel (MS Office)", "Auftragsannahme, -bearbeitung", "Telefondienst", "Besucherberatung, -betreuung (Veranstaltungen)", "Terminplanung, -überwachung", "Daten-, Texterfassung", "Garten-, Grünflächenpflege", "Büromaschinen bedienen", "Kurierdienst" ]
   },
   ~~~

+  ### Lists

+  Supported entities:

+  - ContactType
+  - CompletionState
+  - DriversLicense
+  - EducationType
+  - LanguageNiveau
+  - RecognitionType
+  - SchoolGraduation
+  - ServiceType
+  - StaffResponsibility
+  - UniversityDegree
+  - TypeOfSchool
+  - VoluntaryServiceType
+  - Willing
+  - YearRange
+  - WorkingTimeModel
+  - CareerType

+  ## Examples

+  Search for all elements of education type in invariant language:

+     ~~~
+      {
+        "Language": "Invariant",
+        "Contains": null,
+        "ItemType": "EducationType"
+        }
+     ~~~

+   Search for all elements of education type in invariant language.
+Notice that the language can be omitted:

+     ~~~
+      {
+        "Language": null,
+        "Contains": null,
+        "ItemType": "EducationType"
+        }
+     ~~~

+   Search for all elements of education type in German language:

+     ~~~
+      {
+        "Language": "DE",
+        "Contains": null,
+        "ItemType": "EducationType"
+        }
+     ~~~

   ### Prompt Draft for qualification
   User's qualification is described by the following pseudo object list in JSON.
 Your task is to